 Digestive Enzymes.
 Go slow with enzymes.
 IBD is different than straight leaky gut, and enzymes can be too powerful until the body has started to come back into homeostasis (when symptoms have improved by at least 50%).
 Once they have 50% improvement, start by only giving 1/4 of the recommended dose.
 Then, as symptoms improve, around the 75% mark, go to half the recommended dose and work up to the full dose at 100%.

 IBD can be scary to deal with, but it’s something that responds extremely well to an integrative approach.
 If your pup has recently been diagnosed with IBD, or even if you just suspect it, there is a huge chance that your pup can live symptom free for life if the disease is caught early.
-If your dog has had years of IBD symptoms, and been on drugs for a long time, there are still many things that you can do to to help him him live a thriving life and derail symptoms before they rear their ugly head.
+If your dog has had years of IBD symptoms, and been on drugs for a long time, there are still many things that you can do to help them live a thriving life and derail symptoms before they rear their ugly head.
 You can help your dog live a long, healthy, happy life.
 Never ever forget, there is always hope! <3